math-a3k/django-ai/docs/api/api.rst

 Techniques are particular implementations of a Statistical Model providing the building block for constructing higher functionality.

-Each one should be encapsulated in a Django model which inherits from the appropiate class from ``django_ai.base.models``, providing all the functionality through the public API.
+Each one should be encapsulated in a Django model which inherits from the appropiate class from ``django_ai.ai_base.models``, providing all the functionality through the public API.

 .. _api_statistical_model: